Central Florida Future: Early years

 The Future was in publication since the first day of class held at the Orlando campus in 1968.
 The name of The Future was derived from the original name of the University of Central Florida, Florida Technological University (FuTUre).
 The words Central Florida were added after the school changed its name to the University of Central Florida in 1978.
-The Future held its offices in the UCF Library just as many other organizations did in the early years of the university's history.
+The school changed its name to the University of Central Florida in 1978.
+The newspaper added Central Florida to the name in its August 28, 1985 issue.
+The Future held its offices in the UCF Library just as many other organizations did in the early years of the university's history, then to portables where Sumter Hall now stands, and eventually moved off campus.

 When the university first opened, students had no choice for the mascot.
 The Citronaut was the unofficial mascot for FTU's first year, appearing on only official publications, like the cover of the 1968–69 student handbook.
 After a year, students petitioned the student government for a new mascot.

 In response, The Future published what its staffers felt were important criteria for a new mascot: an animal that flew, as the school motto is "Reach for the Stars", it should also be virtuous, include the school colors of black and gold, and it should be something unique because "FTU stressed the importance of individuality."

 Shortly thereafter, a student health center nurse, Judy Hines, followed the criteria and came up with Vincent the Vulture.
 This mascot stuck for a year before the school administration and students decided on a new official mascot, "Knights of the Pegasus."